 The trade ban has had a knock-on effect for large US companies including Google, which is losing revenue - despite Microsoft seemingly being given carte blanche to keep selling Windows to the company, as seen with the Huawei MateBook X Pro.

-Why App Gallery can be a success in the UK and Europe
+Can App Gallery be a success in the UK and Europe?

-As you'll hear, Huawei's App Gallery is quite different from Google's Play Store in terms of what it offers but it's no fledgeling - the store has around 530 million active users that return to the store every month, with 42 countries having more than 1 million users.
+As you'll hear, Huawei's App Gallery is quite different from Google's Play Store in terms of what it offers but it's no fledgeling - the store has more than 580 million active users that return to the store every month, with 42 countries having more than 1 million users.

 Such a big userbase is possible because Google services aren't pervasive in China like they are in the US and Europe.
 If you have a Huawei phone in China, you've long-used App Gallery backed with Huawei Mobile Services (HMS).
 In total, App Gallery is available in over 170 countries already, across 78 languages.